“The best preparation for tomorrow is doing your best today.”

-Hapkido: "The Korean Art of Persuasion".
-Roughly translated is the art of coordinating ones power.
+Hapkido, roughly translated is the art of coordinating one’s power.
 Hapkido is the primary system of Korean martial art that exists solely and strictly for the purpose of self-defense.

 Confucius moral training give great impetus to education and learning, and the study of rules of right conduct with a view to their practical application.
 According to Confucius teachings’, man’s primary end is to know and make the most of himself as a member of Society.
 Confucius taught his disciples and followers principles of good life and social harmony.
 Confucius laid great stress on the cultivation of character, purity of heart and conduct.
 He exhorted his followers to develop a good character first, which is a priceless jewel and the best of all virtues.
 Hapkido’s moral tenants derive directly from Confucius teachings.